What Is a CRM Software? Guide for SMEs in Singapore

 For example, your CRM should be able to:

 You do not need advanced AI or complex workflows to get started.
-A few well-designed rules, set up properly, can already improve efficiency and create a more reliable sales process.
+Even simple automation can significantly improve efficiency.

 4) Integrations with Your Existing Tools